shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/s3_bucket.md

 }
 ```

-* Allow Shotgun account to assume the role by editing the role Trust Relationship.
-Eg.
+* Allow the Shotgun account to assume the role by editing the role Trust Relationship.
+Example:

 ```json
 {